Hubbry Logo

 Lazarus Fuchs

-Lazarus Immanuel Fuchs (5 May 1833 – 26 April 1902) was a Jewish-German[1] mathematician who contributed important research in the field of linear differential equations.[2]
+Lazarus Immanuel Fuchs (5 May 1833 – 26 April 1902) was a Jewish-German[1] mathematician who made important contributions to the field of linear differential equations.[2]
 He was born in Moschin in the Grand Duchy of Posen (modern-day Mosina, Poland) and died in Berlin, Germany.
 He was buried in Schöneberg in the St. Matthew's Cemetery.
 His grave in section H is preserved and listed as a grave of honour of the State of Berlin.

 Contribution